-Wicked Good Chicken is like a grownup version of honey mustard chicken, no mayo required.
-This quick-prep meal is a friend on a busy night and the leftovers can be enjoyed in so many ways.
+This old recipe with a funny name is like a grownup version of honey mustard chicken, no mayo required.
+The quick-prep meal is a friend on a busy night and the leftovers can be enjoyed in so many ways.

-Without a doubt, this is a go-to weeknight recipe.
-Years ago, I polled my family for a good name for this dish, as a mere mention of the key ingredients just didn’t seem to do it justice.
-It deserved more.
+Wondering about the silly name?
+Years ago, I polled my family for a good name, as a mere mention of the key ingredients (i.e., honey mustard chicken) seemed boring.
+This recipe deserved more.

 With an ode to our time spent in Maine, the descriptive “wicked good” was suggested and seemed to sum it up.
 (For those who may not know, “wicked” is Maine vernacular for “very,” with added emphasis.
 For example, Ellen DeGeneres is wicked funny!)

-For a fabulous round-two dinner that’s light yet satisfying and brimming with flavor, slice leftovers and place atop a plateful of Apple Pecan Spring Greens with Honey Dijon Vinaigrette.
+For a fabulous round-two dinner that’s light yet satisfying and brimming with flavor, I like to slice the leftover chicken and place it atop a plateful of Apple Pecan Spring Greens with Honey Dijon Vinaigrette.

-Lately, I’ve been serving Wicked Good Chicken with Fall Slaw and forbidden rice.
+Lately, I’ve been serving Wicked Good Chicken with Fall Slaw or Broccoli Slaw and forbidden rice.
 (Also known as black rice, it’s a new favorite; brown or wild rice complement nicely, too.)
 The mixers among us cut the chicken into pieces and eat it all together, bowl style.

 The meal is easy to double or cut in half, too.